 Why Indian students are going abroad to become Doctors?

-The total number of Indian students going abroad to become doctors has been steadily increasing over the years.
+These days, the interest of indian studetns to make Abroad doctor is incresing.
+The total number of Indian students going become doctor.
+Abroad doctor has been steadily increasing over the years.
 A large number of reasons are behind this phenomenon, including job prospects etc. Most students who want to pursue M.B.B.S.
 (Bachelor of Medicine and Bachelor of Surgery) abroad are influenced by the extremely competitive and unrealistic admission criteria in Indian medical colleges.
 Admissions in top government institutions like Maulana Azad Medical College, AIIMS etc. is so tough.